 Attorney General Pam Bondi is asking parents to help protect their children from human trafficking.
 Human traffickers recruit victims through various means, including using the Internet and social media.
-Human traffickers have online access, and parents can help make sure they cannot children.
+Human traffickers have online access, and parents can help make sure they cannot access children online.

 Attorney General Bondi announced a statewide awareness campaign that encourages parents to go to MyFloridaLegal.com to find a tip sheet and pledge for their children to sign about online safety.
 The campaign kicked-off with billboards, bus shelter posters and mall displays throughout Florida.
 To view the campaign and access the tip sheet, click here.

 During the 2012 legislative session, Attorney General Bondi joined Senator Flores and Representative Snyder to advocate legislation that cracks down on human trafficking.